2 4 0 T U R B O . C O M

 DRIVESHAFT LENGTH

-These photos above are of a custom ONE-PIECE driveshaft made for a 240 with a Ford T5 transmission.
+These photos above are of a custom ONE-PIECE driveshaft that was made for a 240 using a Ford T5 transmission.

-When measuring the length that you'll need, you must measure at a similar point of each end.
-The center of the universal joint is a good place to measure.
+When measuring the length that you'll need, you must measure at a similar point on each end.
+The center of the universal joint is a good place to measure as shown above.

 The final driveshaft length doesn't need to be ultra-precise.
-If you're working on measurements, you can approximate where the above slip yoke needs to be in the transmission.
-With the car on the ground and ride height, it should end up about half way between the two images above.
+If you're working on measurements, you can approximate where the above slip yoke needs to be in the back of the transmission.
+With the car on the ground and at ride height, it should end up roughly half way between the two images above.
+Not too far in.
+Not too far out.

 HURST SHIFTER

-A Hurst performance short-throw shifter was added when I installed the T5.
-The Hurst chromed shifter stick is detailed below.
+A Hurst performance short-throw shifter was added when I installed my T5.
+The Hurst chromed shifter stick I used is detailed below.

 My setup began with the original cable style clutch and pedal, but I later changed that to a hydraulic clutch setup after stretching and breaking a couple clutch cables.